Structures to Consider Before You Sell Your Business

 Business owners who do not need all of the sale proceeds upfront may want to consider utilizing an installment sale as a potential option to reduce their sale tax liability.
 Since capital gains rates range from 0% to 20%, depending on taxable income, using an installment sale could keep the selling business owner in a lower capital gains tax bracket.
 Moreover, net investment income tax (NIIT), an additional tax of 3.8%, is assessed on adjusted gross income of $200K for single tax filers and $250K for married filing joint filers.
 Considering the 0% capital gains bracket at $94,050 and the standard deduction of $29,200 (married filing jointly), a business owner who sells their business in 2024 and realizes a $2 million gain through a 20-year installment sale could potentially end up paying 0% in capital gains.
 Installment sales may also be attractive to buyers since some buyers may have limited access to favorable financing options.

 While installment sales offer advantages, they also come with potential pitfalls as they expose the sale to the credit risk of the buyer.
 Additionally, if the seller passes away before the final payment, the fair value of any outstanding installment payments will count towards the estate’s value for purposes of the Federal estate tax calculation.
 This could result in a significant issue for the estate if sufficient liquid assets are not available.
 Another pitfall for an installment sale that includes sizable real estate assets is that taxes on depreciation recapture are due upfront, while installment payments are received by the owner over time.
-This asset-liability mismatch could result in a liqudiity issue for the seller.
+This asset-liability mismatch could result in a liquidity issue for the seller.

 One potentially aggressive strategy that some advisors recommend are deferred sales trusts (“DST”), which have features of installment sales.
 In this structure, a third party trust buys the business from the buyer, invests the proceeds, then makes installment payments to the seller over time.
 While the goal of this structure is to get the potential tax benefits of an installment stale and avoid credit risk from the buyer, the DST itself becomes a credit risk to the seller.
 The installment payments could be at risk if the trust’s investment performance is poor.
 If investment performance is good, it is retained by the trust.
 Potentially this may incentivize the DST trustee/provider to take on unnecessary risk in the investment portfolio.